-The three jumpers that configure the Aux A/D input are in a cluster located at the left side of the Controller Card.
-The four coax cables that route analog I/O to the card enter the card just above these jumpers.
-J603 and J604 are located immediately below the cables.
-J602 is lower and perpendicular to J603 and J604.
-See the figure to the right for jumper locations.
+The three jumpers that configure the Aux A/D input are in a cluster located at the right side of the Controller Card.
+The four coax cables that route analog I/O to the card enter the card just above these jumpers See the figure to the right for jumper locations.